Home » Posts tagged 'Interactive Health' (Page 2)

 There will be five judges, selected as follows:

-- Each side gets to appoint one, drawn from Brian Klepper’s listserve with almost 1000 people on it, from all walks of healthcare.
+- Each side gets to appoint one, drawn from The Healthcare Hackers listserve with more 1000 people on it, from all walks of healthcare.

 - Two are appointed objectively.
 That will be whichever health services researchers/health economists are the most influential at the time the reward is claimed.
 “Most influential” will be measured by a formula: the highest ratio of Twitter followers/Twitter following, with a minimum of 15,000 followers.